 What is a wound?

-What should I do if a wound is bleeding?
+What should I do if my cat’s wound is bleeding?

-Sometimes the location or the amount of skin loss prevents surgical closure or bandaging (wounds on the face or high up on the leg).
-Sometimes, puncture wounds or other trauma force bacteria deep into the tissues.
-A contaminated wound that is more than a few hours old should never be closed without surgical debridement (removal of all the contaminated or dead tissue), and in some cases this may result in more permanent damage than treating the wound medically and leaving it open to heal.
+Sometimes, the location or the amount of skin loss prevents surgical closure or bandaging (wounds on the face or high up on the leg).
+Puncture wounds or other trauma can force bacteria deep into the tissues.
+A contaminated wound that is more than a few hours old should never be closed without surgical debridement (removal of all the contaminated or dead tissue), and in some cases, this may result in more permanent damage than treating the wound medically and leaving it open to heal.

-Most wounds are contaminated with bacteria, and often contain foreign material such as dirt, grit, or hair that may require anesthesia to remove.
+Most wounds are contaminated with bacteria and often contain foreign material such as dirt, grit, or hair that may require anesthesia to remove.
 When possible, your veterinarian will disinfect and stitch up the wound; however, if there is gross contamination or deep infection present, the wound will be left open for topical treatment and to ensure drainage.

 If the wound is open for an extended period, it will often be left to heal without surgical closure, though a drain may be placed.
-Most of these wounds are treated using a combination of repeated flushing, bandaging, and antibiotics (most commonly amoxicillin-clavulanate).
-Alternatively, some wounds have tissue removed (debridement) and then are closed.
+Most of these wounds are treated using a combination of repeated flushing, bandaging, and antibiotics.

-How should I manage an open wound at home?
+How should I care for my cat's open wound at home?

-Following the specific instructions of your veterinarian, clean the wound two to three times daily with a mild antiseptic solution or warm water to remove any crusted discharge and keep wound edges clean.
+Typically, you will need to clean the wound two or three times daily with a mild antiseptic solution or warm water to remove any crusted discharge and to keep the wound edges clean.
 DO NOT use soaps, shampoos, rubbing alcohol, hydrogen peroxide, herbal preparations, tea tree oil, or any other product to clean an open wound, unless specifically instructed to do so by your veterinarian.

-The wound may be bandaged to protect it from further contamination, or to prevent your cat from excessively licking it.
+The wound may be bandaged to protect it from further contamination or to prevent your cat from licking it.
 Daily bandage changes, as demonstrated by your veterinarian, may be required if there is a lot of discharge from the wound.
 If the wound cannot be bandaged, your cat may require a protective collar to prevent further injury to the wound.

 Is any other medication required?

-Most likely your cat will be given a course of antibiotics, especially if the wound is infected or suspected of being contaminated.
-No topical treatments should be used, unless specifically directed by your veterinarian, as some seemingly harmless chemicals can actually damage tissues and delay healing.
+Most likely, your cat will be given a course of antibiotics, especially if the wound is infected or suspected of being contaminated.
+No topical treatments should be used unless specifically directed by your veterinarian, as some seemingly harmless chemicals can damage tissues and delay healing.
 Pain medication may be prescribed for your cat’s comfort and to support the healing process.